 Licenses: Free (Open Source) with options for paid support and add-ons.

 The Sitefinity CMS has been developed by Telerik, a team responsible for some great solutions such as RadControls.
-Sitefinity uses .net standards such as MasterPages and Controls for template management all of which makes setting up the front end of the site is straightforward.
-Sitefinity CMS development companies are on the rise these days to cater to high demands of this platform.
+Sitefinity uses .net standards such as MasterPages and Controls for template management, all of which make setting up the site’s front end straightforward.
+Sitefinity CMS development companies are on the rise these days to cater to the high demands of this platform.
 In version 13, 30.3% of all websites are utilizing Progress Sitefinity!

 Licenses: Paid (Starting at $2,999 for Standard edition)